Antomated/Crypro/README.md

 ##  Usage
 * Market: View the top coins, latest prices and market trends.
-* Portfolio: Add, edit and tracj your investments and see their performance.
+* Portfolio: Add, edit and track your investments and see their performance.
 * Details: Get detailed information about each cryptocurrency and quickly add or edit it in your portfolio.

 ## Preview